mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/Articles/UtilizingOperationContext.md

 ## Dependency Injection

-> Note: If your project uses [swift-dependencies](https://github.com/pointfreeco/swift-dependencies), you should rely on the `@Dependency` property wrapper inside your queries instead of creating custom query context properties for your dependencies.
-Instead, only create custom query context properties for lightweight data that only your query needs to consume such as pagination cursors for HTTP API endpoints.
+> Note: If your project uses [swift-dependencies](https://github.com/pointfreeco/swift-dependencies), you can also rely on the `@Dependency` property wrapper inside your operations in addition to custom context properties for dependency injection.
+In this case, custom context properties are more useful for lightweight data that only your operation needs to consume such as pagination cursors for HTTP API endpoints.

 While making a query like this is easy.